bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

 To understand entropy, let's first concoct a situation where we might need a new tool beyond `Bayesian probability <https://en.wikipedia.org/wiki/Bayesian_probability>`__.
-Suppose we have a die that has faces from 1 to 6 where we define the random variable :math:`X` to a roll of the die.
+Suppose we have a die that has faces from 1 to 6 where we define the random variable :math:`X` to be equal to the face-up number from a given die roll.
 If we are given samples of die rolls then, with some appropriate prior, we can iteratively apply Bayes' theorem to determine the probability :math:`P(X=i) = p_i` where :math:`i` is die face value.
 This type of calculation is relatively straight forward, maybe tedious, but straight forward.
-But what if we only have a different type of information?
+But what if we don't have explicit samples but a different type of observable information?

 Now imagine we don't have samples of that die roll.
 Instead we only know its mean roll, that is :math:`E[X] = \mu_X`, what would our best guess be of the probability